Azure/azure-sdk-for-js/sdk/loadtestservice/arm-loadtesting/README.md

-# Azure LoadTest client library for JavaScript
+# Azure Load Testing client library for JavaScript

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure LoadTest client.